 “Right now, we need to listen to all of the constituents in San Francisco, and invite people to find the place where they can buy in,” said Morris.
 “If I’m in law enforcement, my buy-in might be that I don’t have anywhere to send someone other than to arrest them.
 I might not want to police like that.
 I think of people in medicine, and having a place where you could send someone who is injecting to learn skills to inject more safely.
 I think of loved ones—mothers, brothers and sisters.
 Many of us have a loved one with a history of substance use or misuse.
 This service will be a benefit for everyone in San Francisco.”

 Advocate for policy change

-San Francisco AIDS Foundation makes it easy to show your support for policy changes, such as AB 186, that would make it legal to operate overdose prevention programs in San Francisco.
+San Francisco AIDS Foundation makes it easy to show your support for policy changes that would make it legal to operate safe consumption sites in San Francisco.
 Join the HIV Advocacy Network to receive text and email alerts with easy ways to make your voice heard.